erlage/rad/README.md

 ## Differences

 1. First off, we don't use a rendering engine to render a widget or anything like that.
-Widgets are mapped to HTML tags and composed together they way you describe them.
+Widgets are mapped to HTML tags and composed together the way you describe them.

-2. Rad's won't be rebuilding your widgets multiple times a second, which means for animations you've to turn to CSS.
+2. Second, you can use use CSS for adding animations without ever thinking about how browsers carries them out.

-3. Lastly, for designing UIs, you've to use HTML.
+3. Lastly, for layouts, you've to use HTML.
 And guess what? there are widgets for that.

     Let's take this HTML snippet:
     ```html